Click Here To Schedule A Consultation

 Boxcar scars are atrophic acne scars with a round or oval-shaped appearance, well-defined edges, and deep vertical sides.
 Boxcar scars range from superficial to deep, depending on the amount of skin atrophy caused by inflamed and infected acne lesions.
 Boxcar acne scars resemble chicken pox scars, usually wider than icepick ones.

 Internationally renowned, board-certified dermatologist Dr. Green often recommends a unique combination of treatment options for reducing boxcar scars.
-Among the most popular boxcar scar treatment options are subcision with dermal fillers, microneedling, chemical peels, and laser treatments.
+Among the most popular options are subcision with dermal fillers, microneedling, chemical peels, and laser treatments.
 During your consultation with Dr. Green regarding boxcar acne scar treatment, she will work with you to create a customized plan that leaves you with smooth, beautiful skin that lasts.

 III – Rolling Scars